bradegan/CS5007/Assignment1_ShellScript_Assembly/part2/README.md

 In a brief sentence or two.

 1. The bug is a segmentation fault.
 2. What line did the bug occur?
+Line 10.
 3. What is the fix for the bug?
+You have to malloc space for thing you moved.

 ## Aside: Core dump